PALLADIUM 08: Scientific Authority, our winter 2022 print edition, is available now to all Palladium members. Subscribe today to receive your copy.

 Gift of a complete print collection and other select benefits*

 *All members also receive benefits of lower tiers.
 New subscribers will receive upcoming quarterly print editions.
-PALLADIUM 08: Scientific Authority launched December 21st.
+PALLADIUM 08: SCIENTIFIC AUTHORITY ships December 21st.
 Our print publication is a quarterly newsletter that informs members about our public interest research, reporting, and analysis.
 Print editions, and other member benefits, are not for sale.

 PALLADIUM 08 Contents